pdidev/pdi/plugins/deisa/README.md

 This mechanism decouples analytics code from simulation code by providing an asynchronous pipeline for analytics.

 The DEISA plugin uses the following configuration:
-- `scheduler_info`: File name defined by the dask scheduler.
+- 'scheduler_info': File name defined by the dask scheduler.
 This file contains information on how to connect to the dask cluster.
-- `init_on`: Name of the PDI event called after sharing all metadata.
+- 'init_on': Name of the PDI event called after sharing all metadata.
-- `time_step`: Timestep variable.
+- 'time_step': Timestep variable.
-- `deisa_arrays`: List of Deisa virtual arrays.
+- 'deisa_arrays': List of Deisa virtual arrays.
-  - `type`: Type of the Deisa array.
-Usually: `array`.
+  - 'type': Type of the Deisa array.
+Usually: 'array'.
-  - `subtype`: Type stored in the `Deisa array.
+  - 'subtype': Type stored in the 'Deisa array.
-  - `size`: Size of the Deisa array.
+  - 'size': Size of the Deisa array.
-  - `subsize`: How the Deisa array is chunked.
+  - 'subsize': How the Deisa array is chunked.
 In other words, the size of each chunk.
-  - `start`: How to find the start of each chunk.
+  - 'start': How to find the start of each chunk.
-  - `+timedim`: Define where the time dimension is.
+  - '+timedim': Define where the time dimension is.
 Currently, only dimension 0 is supported.
-- `map_in`: Define how a local data is mapped to a Deisa array.
+- 'map_in': Define how a local data is mapped to a Deisa array.

 ---